iamthetwodigiter/FlutterForge/README.md

 The script and executable accept the same command-line arguments to control their behavior.
 Below are the available options:

 - `--build`: Initiates the build process.
 This is the main argument to start the APK build and renaming.
+- `--universal-build`: Builds a universal APK for all target architectures.
 - `--traceback`: Enables detailed error traceback.
 Useful for debugging errors during execution.
 - `--app-name <name>`: Allows you to specify a custom app name instead of using the default detected name.
 - `--app-version <version>`: Allows you to specify a custom app version instead of using the default version detected from `pubspec.yaml`.